Physicprog/Physicprog/README.md

 - 🎥 **Video Editing & Motion Designer**
 - 💡 Enthusiast about **modern web technologies** and **creative media**
 - 🛠️ Always experimenting with new tools, and digital solutions
-- 🎓 Currently studying at **SupInfo**, specializing in Web Development and Digital Content Creation
+- 🎓 Currently studying at **SupInfo**, specializing in Web Development
-- 🌱 Currently exploring **AI integration in web apps**
 - 💬 Ask me about **JavaScript, Video Production, 3D Design**

 ---